 Marian began giving to the (Brown Grand) theatre from the onset: money, time, ideas, leadership, and encouragement.
 But she wouldn’t take credit or wish to be singled out above anyone else.
 She did what she did to get the job done.
 The Brown Grand Theatre continues today as a testament to Marian’s community-minded generosity.

 The Charles and Marian Cook Series was founded in 1992 by Marian in memory of Charles.
 The Cooks were avid global explorers who embraced travel as life’s greatest form of education.
 Recognizing that not everyone had the resources for world travel, Mrs. Cook created an ongoing event series that would bring cultural and educational experiences to Concordia through Cloud County Community College.

-Dr. Everett Miller will be awarded the 2015 Marian D. Cook Legacy Award at 7 pm on November 5 in Cloud County Community College’s Cook Theatre prior to Michael Tougias’s Cook Series presentation of “The Finest Hours.”
+Dr. Everett Miller was awarded the 2015 Marian D. Cook Legacy Award at 7 pm November 5 in Cloud County Community College’s Cook Theatre prior to Michael Tougias’s Cook Series presentation of “The Finest Hours.”

 The award was established in 2011 to recognize outstanding achievement in supporting the arts, culture, and education in the area.
 A close friend of Marian Cook, Everett Miller is a life-long supporter of the arts in North Central Kansas.
 He directed choirs and served other vocal music interests at all age and grade levels for 54 years.
 As founder and director of the Great Society Singers of Cloud County Community College, Dr. Miller toured his college students across the United States and to Bulgaria, Canada, and Australia.
 The NCK Youth for Music partnership flourished under his guidance, giving area high school students the opportunity to be part of much larger performance groups than rural schools could provide.
 In addition, Miller is a long-time board member of the Community Concerts Association.